-2. Visit Telliskivi
+2. Visit the Hip Neighborhood – Telliskivi

 4. Take in the views from St. Olaf’s Church

-5. Visit Alexander Nevsky Cathedral
+5. Visit the Alexander Nevsky Cathedral

-7. Stroll through Balti Jaama Turg
+7. Stroll Through Balti Jaama Turg

-8. Have a tourist moment at Olde Hansa
+8. Go Full-On Tourist at Olde Hansa

-10. Walk St. Catherine’s Passage
+10. Walk Through St. Catherine’s Passage